-A person commits the crime of voluntary manslaughter of an unborn child when he kills an unborn child [without lawful justification] if, in performing the acts which cause the death,
+A person commits the crime of voluntary manslaughter of an unborn child when he kills an unborn child [without lawful justification] if, in performing the acts which cause the death, he

-- [1] he intends to kill or do great bodily harm to the pregnant woman or her unborn child, or - [2] he knows that such acts will cause death to the pregnant woman or her unborn child, or - [3] he knows that such acts create a strong probability of death or great bodily harm to the pregnant woman or her unborn child,
+[1] intends to kill or do great bodily harm to the pregnant woman or her unborn child,

+[2] knows that such acts will cause death to the pregnant woman or her unborn child,

+[3] knows that such acts create a strong probability of death or great bodily harm to the pregnant woman or her unborn child, and, at the time of the killing, he believes that circumstances exist which would justify the deadly force he uses, but his belief that such circumstances exist is unreasonable.
-720 ILCS 5/9-2.1(a) (West, 1999) (formerly Ill.Rev.Stat. ch.
-38, §9-2.1(a) (1991)).

-Give Instruction 7.19A, and Instructions 7.24 and 7.25.
+Give Instruction 7.24, defining "unborn child".

+Give Instruction 7.25, defining "person as not including the pregnant woman whose unborn child is killed".

 Use the phrase "without lawful justification" whenever an instruction is to be given on an affirmative defense contained in Article 7 of Chapter 720.
 See People v.
-Worsham, 26 Ill.App.3d 767, 326 N.E.2d 134 (1st Dist.1975).
+Worsham, 26 Ill.App.3d 767, 326 N.E.2d 134 (1st Dist.
+1975).

 Even though the mental state set forth in Section 9-2.1(b) is that the accused "intentionally or knowingly kills an unborn child," the Committee elaborated upon those mental states, as shown in paragraphs [1], [2], and [3] above.
 The Committee did so in order to meld the charges of intentional homicide of an unborn child and voluntary manslaughter of an unborn child (under Section 9-2.1(b)) into one issues instruction having the same mental states.
 (See Instruction 7.19A and the discussion of People v.
-Reddick, 123 Ill.2d 184, 526 N.E.2d 141, 122 Ill.Dec.
-1 (1988), in that instruction's Committee Note.)
+Reddick, 123 Ill.2d 184, 526 N.E.2d 141(1988), in that instruction's Committee Note.)
 The Committee believes that the elaborated mental states contained in this instruction are consistent with the "intentionally or knowingly" language of Section 9-2.1(b).